From the Abyss

 - Ability to intercept and steal information from printer queues

 - Grab previously seen index files to a reinstalled USB sticks

 - Registry values can reappear at startup, its name and type can change as well

 - Ability to take screenshots when recording audio from VoiceIP applications

 There has been no known potential group identified as of yet, the only possible association is a Russian-linked hacking group called Fancy Bear (also known as APT28, Pawn Storm, Sofacy Group).
 Another group could also be the Russian-linked Turla/Uroboros Trojan also involved a backdoor known as TadjMakhal.

 No known method of infection and has only been seen in the wild once a diplomatic entity from a country in Central Asia’, was found to be the lone victim, such an advance platform is highly unlikely targeting one victim, and potentially there are other more victims are yet to be found.

 How can we be safe?

-Zero day could be a thing of the past or at least reduced suggestively, only if we pay more attention to security patches that covers known vulnerabilities and software used by the entire organization, employ the use of network firewall, Malware spyware Protection, up- to- date AV software, enabled browser protection, website scanning, and use buffer overflows.
+Zero day could be a thing of the past or at least reduced suggestively, only if we pay more attention to security patches that covers known vulnerabilities and software used by the entire organization, employ the use of network firewall, Malware and Spyware Protection, up- to- date AV software, enabled browser protection, website scanning, and use buffer overflows.
 Bear in mind to have a scheduled maintenance window before upgrading to a newer version of any software.